 Plastic Straws Move Into The Mainstream

-The use of plastic straws became popular following World War II.
+The transition to plastic straws happened gradually during the 1960s as the manufacturing infrastructure to mass produce plastic straws was put into place.
 While plastic was more costly than paper, it was cheap enough; and the straws didn’t lose their shape when saturated in liquid, as paper straws could.

 Better venues opted for plastic straws as a customer convenience.